Leody Taveras Player Props: Rangers vs. Athletics

 Athletics Pitching Rankings

-- The Athletics' 7.53 team ERA ranks last among all league pitching staffs.
+- The Athletics have the last-ranked team ERA across all league pitching staffs (8.08).

-- Athletics pitchers combine to allow 35 total home runs at a clip of 1.8 per game (most in baseball).
+- Athletics pitchers combine to give up 39 total home runs at a rate of 1.9 per game (most in the league).

+- Muller (0-1 with a 7.23 ERA and 14 strikeouts in 18 2/3 innings pitched) makes the start for the Athletics, his fifth of the season.

-- The right-hander last appeared in relief on Saturday, when he threw 2/3 innings against the Texas Rangers while giving up hits.
+- His most recent appearance was on Tuesday against the Chicago Cubs, when the lefty went four innings, surrendering six earned runs while giving up 13 hits.

-- The 29-year-old has amassed an ERA of 11.37, with 7.1 strikeouts per nine innings, in three games this season.
-Opposing hitters have a .245 batting average against him.
+- The 25-year-old has an ERA of 7.23, with 6.7 strikeouts per nine innings, in four games this season.
+Opponents are hitting .346 against him.

 © 2023 Data Skrive.
 All rights reserved.